InfoComm Asia on July 17-19 in Bangkok

 Jitsi

 If you're setting Jitsi on your server, you may require custom development and installation of additional software, which raises the need to hire an IT specialist.
-Finally, Jitsi may not be a good choice if you have unstable Internet connection: it’s very demanding in terms of system requirements and bandwidth.
+Finally, Jitsi may not be a good choice if you have an unstable Internet connection: it’s very demanding regarding system requirements and bandwidth.

 What you need to know about Microsoft Teams